Amrita Singh: 2002–present

 Singh returned to acting in 2002 with 23rd March 1931: Shaheed, in which she played the mother of Bhagat Singh (played by Bobby Deol).
 She joined the television industry with Ekta Kapoor's family drama Kavyanjali, which aired on StarPlus in 2005.
 In the show, Singh was seen in a negative role that soon gained immense popularity.
 Later that year, she received critical acclaim for her performance in yet another negative role for the film Kalyug, which earned her a nomination for the Filmfare Award for Best Performance in a Negative Role.
 In 2007, Singh played the role of gangster Maya Dolas' mother, Ratnaprabha Dolas, in the Sanjay Gupta film Shootout at Lokhandwala, directed by Apoorva Lakhia.
 Vivek Oberoi played the role of Maya Dolas.
 Later on, she appeared in the anthology film Dus Kahaniyaan, where she appeared in the short story Poornmasi.

 Continuing her acting journey, Singh was seen in Kajraare (2010), and also appeared in Aurangzeb (2012) under the Yash Raj Films banner, where she was paired with Jackie Shroff after almost two decades, after having paired together in Aaina.
 In 2014, she was seen in 2 States, produced by Dharma Productions, portraying the role of co-actor Arjun Kapoor's mother.
 The film was released on 18 April 2014, and was a critical and commercial success, and also earned Singh a second nomination for the Filmfare Award for Best Supporting Actress.
 In 2016, she appeared in Flying Jat playing Tiger Shroff's mother.
 In 2017, she appeared in the comedy-drama Hindi Medium as a school principal.
 In 2019, she appeared in Sujoy Ghosh's psychological mystery thriller Badla, reuniting with Amitabh Bachchan after 18 years.
 Badla and Singh's performance received widespread critical acclaim upon release.
 The film proved to be a commercial success, and Singh's performance earned her a third nomination for the Filmfare Award for Best Supporting Actress.

 Personal life

 She married actor Saif Ali Khan in January 1991.
-Singh, who was raised as a Sikh, converted to Islam before marriage and the couple had an Islamic wedding.
+Singh, who was raised as a Sikh, converted to Islam before marriage and took the name Aziza.
+The couple had an Islamic wedding.
 12 years younger, Khan is the son of former Indian test cricket captain Mansoor Ali Khan Pataudi, the ninth Nawab of Pataudi and actress Sharmila Tagore and is a member of the royal family of the erstwhile Bhopal State and Pataudi State.
 Despite controversies, they remained married.
 She gave up acting after her marriage to Khan.
 After thirteen years of marriage, the couple divorced in 2004.
 Their daughter Sara Ali Khan Pataudi was born on 12 August 1995, and son Ibrahim Ali Khan Pataudi on 5 March 2001.